Contrast-Security-OSS/DjanGoat/docs/a3/A3-XSS-DOM.md

 ### Solution

-Make sure to properly escape user input.
-This can be done by writing a function that replaces common characters in script such as the less than or greater than signs.
+Make sure to properly escape user input before rendering it back on the page.
+This can be done by writing a simple function that replaces common characters in script such as the less than or greater than signs.